Spring Cleaning - The right way to get rid of your things and green cleaning

 • Identify items that you do not think are able to be reused anymore.

-• Organize into categories of keeping, donating, and recycling
+• Organize into categories of keep, donate, and recycle.

 Anything that you determine is in good condition and clean but you truly won’t use, please donate it to a local thrift store so your “trash” can become someone else’s treasure!
 We are fortunate to have a diverse network of thrift stores throughout our community.
 Check out the local reuse network to find locations for reuse.

-First things first - you can reduce waste by identifying the cleaners and cleaning supplies you already have so you don’t make a trip to the store to buy unnecessary new supplies.
+First things first - You can reduce waste by checking the cleaning supplies you already have instead of buying unnecessary new ones.

 TIP: Use rags, microfiber cloths, and cut up old t-shirts instead of disposable paper towel for cleaning.